Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 Suppose next that $\C$ is the union of two adjacent $(1,3)$ quadrilaterals intersecting a common unstable leaf, then $\alpha, \beta$ are in the same unstable leaf, which we may assume is $U$.
 Then there are two adjacent lozenges $C_1, C_2$ and the $(1,3)$ quadrilaterals are obtained by cutting $C_1, C_2$ along $U$.
 Up to switching $C_1, C_2$, suppose $\alpha$ is in a stable side of $C_1$ and $\beta$ in a stable side of $C_2$.
 Then $V$ is the unstable leaf entirely contained in $\partial(C_1 \cup C_2)$.
 Let $\gamma$ be the periodic orbit in $V$.
 Backwards rays of $\alpha, \beta$ are asymptotic, hence a finite Hausdorff distance from each other.
 The leaf $V$ makes a perfect fit with $\wls(\alpha)$.
 By Theorem 5.7 of \cite{Fe7} a forward ray in $\wls(\alpha)$ is a finite Hausdorff distance from a backwards ray in $V$.
 Hence a forward ray of $\alpha$ is a finite distance from a backwards ray of $\gamma$.
 The same holds for a forward ray of $\beta$ and a backwards ray of $\gamma$.
 It follows that forward rays in $\alpha$ and $\beta$ are a finite Hausdorff distance from each other.
 This implies that $\alpha, \beta$ are a finite Hausdorff distance from each other.

 The last situation to analyze is the case that $\C$ is a stable adjacent basic block.
 If it is a union of lozenges, the claim follows from the lozenge case, so we assume $\C$ has a lozenge and pairs of adjacent $(1,3)$ ideal quadrilaterals.
-We refer to a previous figure, Figure \ref{figure8}, a.
-The block $\C$ contains one lozenge and pairs of $(1,3)$ ideal quadrilaterals, and $\C$ has corners $\delta_0, \delta_1$ as in Figure \ref{figure8}, a (so $\{ \alpha \cup \beta \} = \{ \delta_0 \cup \delta_1 \}$).
+We first deal with the case that the lozenge is at the end of the block.
+We refer to a previous figure, Figure \ref{figure7}.
+The block $\C$ contains one lozenge and pairs of $(1,3)$ ideal quadrilaterals, and $\C$ has corners $\alpha, \beta$ as in Figure \ref{figure7} (so $\{ \alpha \cup \beta \} = \{ \delta_0 \cup \delta_1 \}$).
 Up to switching the roles of $\delta_1, \delta_0$ we may assume that $\wls(\delta_1)$ makes a perfect fit with $\wlu(\delta_0)$ as in the figure.
-Again by Theorem 5.7 a forward ray of $\delta_1$ is a finite Hausdorff distance from a backward ray of $\delta_0$.
+Again by Theorem 5.7 of \cite{Fe7}, a forward ray of $\delta_1$ is a finite Hausdorff distance from a backward ray of $\delta_0$.
 In addition $\wls(\delta_0)$ is non separated from stable leaves $X_i, 1 \leq i \leq j$, all in $\partial R$, with $X_j$ making a perfect fit with $\wlu(\delta_1)$.
-By Theorem 5.7 of \cite{Fe7} a backward ray of $\delta_1$ is a finite Hausdorff distance from a forward ray of a flow line in $X_j$.
+Again by Theorem 5.7 of \cite{Fe7} a backward ray of $\delta_1$ is a finite Hausdorff distance from a forward ray of a flow line in $X_j$.
 The $X_i$ have periodic orbits which project to freely homotopic orbits of $\Phi$.
 Hence forward rays in distinct $X_i$ are a finite Hausdorff distance from each other (this could also be obtained by the harder result of Theorem 5.7 of \cite{Fe7}).
 But $\wls(\delta_0)$ also has a periodic orbit which projects to $M$ to a periodic orbit freely homotopic to one of these orbits.
 A forward ray of $\delta_0$ is also a finite Hausdorff distance from these, so we conclude that a forward ray of $\delta_0$ is a finite Hausdorff distance from a backward ray of $\delta_1$.
 We conclude that $\delta_0, \delta_1$ are a finite Hausdorff distance from each other in $\mt$.

+The last case is when the lozenge is in the middle of the block.
+Then we have a finite number of pairs of adjacent $(1,3)$ quadrilaterals, one lozenge, and then more pairs of adjacent $(1,3)$ quadrilaterals.
+For each pair of adjacent $(1,3)$ the union is a $(2,2)$ ideal quadrilateral.
+The previous case shows that the two corners are a finite Hausdorff distance from each other.
+When we hit the lozenge, the corners are a bounded Hausdorff distance from each other.
+Then more pairs of adjacent $(1,3)$ quadrilaterals, which again have corners a finite Hausdorff distance from each other.

 This finishes the proof of the claim. \end{proof}